-Instead of pursuing a simple method that Goku, Luffy, and Toriko can work together in pursuit of a common goal, the show features three fantastic characters competing against each other for possession of their hands on the Carat Sizzled Cattle, an extremely rare piece of meat.
+Instead of pursuing a simple method where Goku, Luffy, and Toriko can work together in pursuit of a common goal, the show features three fantastic characters competing against each other for possession of their hands on the Carat Sizzled Cattle, an extremely rare piece of meat.

-There is no doubt that Shounen enthusiasts have a massive craving for thrilling battle scenes especially those who love the three characters that are featured in this cross-over.
+There is no doubt that Shounen enthusiasts have a massive craving for thrilling battle scenes, especially those who love the three characters that are featured in this cross-over.

-Action choreography as well as the high quality of this miniseries exceed the expectations of all those avid shounen fans.
+The action choreography as well as the high quality of this miniseries exceed the expectations of all those avid shounen fans.

 Beyond that, the third part of the show becomes more entertaining when the three characters join forces to take on a common foe.